 - Children of heavy smokers are more susceptible to severe health ailments like leukemia.

-Following are some irreversible damages done by the cigarettes in woman’s body:
+Following are some irreversible damages done by the cigarettes in a woman’s body:

 - Active or passive smoking affects the ovaries and organs of the newborn baby.